 Online casinos are great fun, no doubt about it.
+Live casinos in particular are great for getting that feeling of being in a casino while sitting on the sofa in the warm comfort of your own home.
 But no matter how much you are winning, sometimes you get that hankering for the real thing.
-That's why we have created this page, listing all of the local casinos in your area of the UK.
+That’s why we have created this page, listing all of the local casinos in your area of the UK.

 As you can see on this page there are over 100 casinos around the UK that you can visit, but here are our top 3 recommendations if you’re planning a big day out!